sugaroverflow/oopPokemonJourney/presentation.md

 }
 ```
 ???
-- Step 2: add the constructor
-- talk about the blockbase params.
+- The constructor, loading the service property.
-- parent:: constructor call.
+(T) Lets now add the create() function:

 ---
-# Injecting the pokeDataService III
+# Injecting the pokeDataService

 ```php
 /**